Male hand starts fire with a fire steel, fire striker

 As your experience grows, you can transition to compact Ferro rods or even mini ones like the Exotac Nano Striker, which by the way, has a permanent home on my keychain.
 Ferro rods with a mounted handle are easiest to use for beginners.
 Or you can opt for Ferro rods with a predrilled hole for a paracord strap or carabiner for easy carry.

 Do not forget to consider the environment.
-In cold environments, opt for a larger Ferro rod.
+In cold conditions, opt for a larger Ferro rod for your survival kit.
 Imagine breaking through the ice in the middle of nowhere.
 Your fingers will not work as they should when you get out.
 These are the times we only have gross motor skills to rely on, and the bigger rod will make a big difference in your ability to use it.

 What is the Best Ferro Rod to Buy?